morse-simulator/morse/doc/morse/headless.rst

 Overview
 --------

-It is first important to understand that MORSE *does require OpenGL*.
-There is currently no way around, and, as a 3D simulator, we are likely to keep this requirement in the foreseeable future.
+It is important to understand that MORSE *requires OpenGL*.
+There is currently no way around this, and, as a 3D simulator, we are likely to keep this requirement for the foreseeable future.
 So, running a "headless" MORSE still requires that your OS provides an OpenGL implementation.

 OpenGL *does not* mandate a GPU, though.
-It is hence perfectly possible to run MORSE on a CPU-only computer (on a server, on a cluster in the cloud without GPUs, etc).
-Obviously, no GPU means no 3D hardware acceleration, but depending on your application, performances may still be perfectly ok.
+So, it is perfectly possible to run MORSE on a CPU-only computer (on a server, on a cluster in the cloud without GPUs, etc).
+Obviously, no GPU means no 3D hardware acceleration, but depending on your application, performance may still be perfectly okay.
 Some non-scientific benchmarks are provided below, for reference.

-To run "headless", we also need to prevent MORSE's main window to show up.
-This can be easily achieved by using `Xvfb <https://en.wikipedia.org/wiki/Xvfb>`_ a special graphic server that renders 3D application to memory instead of the screen.
+To run "headless", we also need to prevent MORSE's main window from appearing.
+This can easily be achieved by using `Xvfb <https://en.wikipedia.org/wiki/Xvfb>`_ a special graphic server that renders 3D applications to memory instead of to the screen.

 .. important::